hanggrian/IIT-CS425/assignments/hw9.md

 Backtracking from the highest order:

-- Not 3NF/BCNF, because there is transitive dependency $C \rightarrow D \rightarrow E$.
+- Not 3NF/BCNF, because there is transitive dependency $C \to D \to E$.
-- Not 2NF, because there is partial dependency $AD \rightarrow F$.
+- Not 2NF, because there is partial dependency $AD \to F$.
 - Therefore, **the relation is 1NF**.

 ## Problem 3